 Students complete their Honors Thesis by way of a formal, oral defense in front of their faculty committee during their final semester of thesis work.
 All defenses must occur with at least two weeks remaining in the semester, to allow time for revisions to be completed, should they be requested by the faculty committee.
 Following the defense, the thesis must be approved by all members of the faculty committee for Honors to be awarded.

-Within the first four weeks of the defense semester, students must schedule the day, time, and location of their defense and get it approved by the full faculty committee.
-All members of the faculty committee must be present at the time of defense, although one faculty member may participate remotely.
+Within the first four weeks of the defense semester, students must schedule the day, time, and location of their defense and get it approved by the full supervisory committee.

-Once scheduled, students must complete the Defense Announcement Form and turn it in to the Honors Program office (HSF2003) by no later than 4pm the day of the posted deadline.
+Once the defense is scheduled, complete The Defense Announcement Form and submit it via the online portal here no later than 4pm the day of the posted deadline.
 The form requires signatures from all of the faculty committee members, so plan ahead.

 Defenses usually take place in the Faculty Conference Room on the first floor, but may take place in other venues.
 It is the student’s responsibility to ensure the location is reserved and available during the time of the defense.

 The defense will typically be structured in the following manner, although the thesis director may choose another structure, if deemed appropriate:

 - The student is asked to leave the room, so that the faculty committee may discuss the work amongst themselves for a few minutes;